 The Guides and Group Dynamic

-Reviewers consistently praise the knowledgeable guides, especially noting how they blend local history with food stories.
+Reviewers consistently praise the guides, especially noting how they blend local history with food stories.
 One review mentions that Brian “was very well received at the four places,” and many mention the friendly, relaxed atmosphere fostered by the guides.

 The small group size—capped at 12—means everyone gets attention, and there’s plenty of opportunity to ask questions or just enjoy the conversation.
 It’s a social experience that many travelers find enhances the enjoyment of the food.